 Departments should devise Annual Evaluation Performance Indicators that reflect the mission of the university and department.
-In each of the two areas (teaching and service) departments must develop specific and measurable performance indicators that address the following:
+In each of the three areas (teaching, scholarly/creative projects, and service) departments must develop specific and measurable performance indicators that address the following:

-- Quality criteria relevant to each activity. - The frequency of activities and outcomes expected within the review period, where relevant.
+- Quality criteria relevant to each activity - The frequency of activities and outcomes expected within review period, where relevant.